RetroPie/RetroPie-Docs/docs/Splashscreen.md

 This is for more advanced users.

+Plymouth is more integrated into the boot process than OMX player.
+It won't have audio and takes more effort to code

 Plymouth should already be installed on the full Raspbian, but if you're using Raspian Lite then you'll need to go through the following steps to enable it:

 ```